How Telehealth Impacts the Revenue Cycle

 When hospital executives sing the praises of telehealth, they usually talk about how it improves patient access, not its positive impact on their facilities’ revenue cycle.
-But since telehealth has grown in lock step with e-commerce, it offers many opportunities to improve hospital revenue and profitability.
+But since telehealth has grown with e-commerce, it offers many opportunities to improve hospital revenue and profitability.

 Twenty years ago, the patient’s portion of a hospital bill was often in the 5% range.
 Now it’s closer to 20%, and some experts predict it won’t be long until it reaches 30% or more.
 That’s a big chunk of income that hospitals can’t afford to write off.

 As telehealth consultations and retail clinic visits continue to skyrocket, many hospitals are taking note of the payment models they’ve introduced.
 Most patients don’t blink an eye at paying a portion of the bill upfront for either a retail clinic visit or telehealth consult with a primary care physician.
 In fact, many people are willing to pay a bit more for a telehealth consultation simply because they don’t lose $50 or more by missing work.

 A lot of hospital billing takes place after the service has been rendered.
 That would be laughable In e-commerce and retail, where upfront payment is the norm.
 A small-but-growing percentage of healthcare consumers are even willing to pay a monthly fee on their credit cards in order to receive premium services.
 It’s an arrangement inspired by the “concierge medicine” phenomenon, where celebrities pay a much higher fee for personalized pampering.

 Large retailers like Walmart are now aggressively adding primary care services at their stores – a trend that could significantly alter the hospital referral patterns in a community.

 A recent study by Blue Cross concludes that nearly 30% of ED visits could potentially be treated in retail clinics.
 That’s a statistic that’s not lost on Walgreens, Walmart and other retail innovators.